Mikko-Finell/mad-ca/internal/sims/ecology/roadmap.md

 * Tuned rain spawn chance/strength ranges to keep dry spells between storms, introduced environment telemetry helpers to summarize ground/fire/rain state, and regression runs now assert that rainy cycles cool lava faster while keeping large eruption oscillations.
 * Display pipeline now encodes ground, vegetation, and burning states into a palette-backed buffer so the sim’s cycles are visible in the app; palette coverage verified by new tests.
 * Palette entries are cached as `[]color.RGBA` to avoid per-pixel interface conversions while blitting the display buffer.
+* Rain and volcano debug overlays now apply a softer alpha curve with brighter cores so the terrain remains readable while event hotspots stand out clearly.

 **Exit Criteria**